cmusatyalab/elijah-openstack/README.md

 $ source ~/admin-openrc.sh
 $ nova network-create <name> --fixed-range-v4 <cidr> --fixed-cidr <cidr> --bridge <bridge> --bridge-interface <flat_interface>
 ```
+**NOTE: The bridge name you specify here will be created by nova, so this can be any name.
+The bridge-interface however, must correspond to the name of the actual interface that was specified as the flat_iface in the Ansible variables.**

-For example, to create a private network for VMs on 10.11.12.1 to 10.11.12.255:
+For example, to create a private 10.11.12.x network for VMs, with a bridge named br100, on the dummy flat interface called veth1:
 ```sh
 $ nova network-create vmprivate --fixed-range-v4 10.11.12.0/24 --fixed-cidr 10.11.12.0/24 --bridge br100 --bridge-interface veth1
 ```

 ### Step 8.
-Create a pool of floating IP addresses.
+Create a pool of floating IP addresses
 These can be assigned to VMs to allow public access to them.
 ```sh
 $ nova floating-ip-bulk-create <cidr>
 ```
+### Step 9.
+Edit/create security group rules
+In order to be able to access VM instances, you first need to edit the rules corresponding to the default security group or create a new security group and set of rules.
+From the 'Project' drop down menu at the left, select the 'Access & Security' panel.
+Under the 'Security Group' tab, you can then create a new security group or click the 'Manage Rules' button of the default security group.
+Once under the rules section, you can create rules for various types of traffic based on port/protocol and a CIDR range.

+**NOTE: If you create a new security group, you must be sure to assign the VM that security group after launching it.**

 ## How to use